 The main thing is to keep them in a cool, dry place (don’t ever leave them in a hot car).
 If you notice a change in texture, it’s time to toss.

 It’s important to wash your makeup brushes weekly to avoid dirt and oil build up on the bristles.
 This will place the residue back on your skin and can lead to clogged pores and dreaded breakouts.
-In addition, your brushes will also last longer if you take care of them with regular cleanings.
+Also, your brushes will last longer if you take care of them with regular cleanings.

 - Fill your sink with lukewarm water and squirt your brush cleaner or baby shampoo into the bowl.